 Domains and Hosting

 In order to fully utilize a blog to make money, you will need to purchase your domain and hosting.
-I like BlueHost and GlowHost for those purposes.
+I like BlueHost and SiteGround for those purposes.
 Both of them are rather inexpensive, with awesome customer service.
-GlowHost even allows you to purchase your domain right through them.
 You can think of your domain as your house.
 It is the space on the internet that your blog takes up, the unique address.
 Where as the hosting is your landlord.
 They provide you that space and maintain a steady connection.
 Hosting will run you around $5 a month with either of the sites I mentioned, and the domain names are inexpensive as well so really, this way can be cheaper than WordPress.com.

 WordPress.org, also called self hosted WordPress, is a framework for your new site.
 All you have to do is download it and install.
 It is easy, even for those like me who are not technologically advanced.
 If you are switching from a free WordPress site, you can easily migrate all of your content over to your new site without losing all of those precious posts!
 The customer service team for your hosting of choice will be able to easily assist you with this.